gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 than the specified amount of bytes.
 The wording of that warning is consistent with that in the file documented above.

-This is not supported by the LLVM backend.
+This is not supported by the LLVM back end.

 .. _Dynamic_Stack_Usage_Analysis: